zsiki/Find-GCP/README.md

   -p PAD, --pad PAD     border width around marker in inches, default= 0.5
 ```

+You can also use Romain Basile's [GCP Aruco Marker Generator](https://github.com/gromain/gcp_aruco_generator) to get SVG markers.

 ### gcp\_check.py

 It helps the visual check of the found GCPs by gcp\_find.py.